-The Company will soon initiate work towards a Feasibility Study, and intends to submit the application for mine permits by the third quarter this year.
+The Company has initiated work towards a Feasibility Study, and intends to submit the Environmental Impact Assessment (MIA) application during the third quarter this year.
 Groundwater and surface water quality and quantity monitoring is well established, and a range of additional physical, and biological studies have been completed.